ElliceNels/fourohfour/tests/penetration_test_report.md

 TODO maybe get rid of this
 ## Recommendations
-1. Implement rate limiting for API endpoints
+1. Update all dependencies to secure versions or replace with secure alternatives
-2. Add additional logging for security events
+2. Add server side size constraints on file uploads to avoid database errors
 3. Regular security audits of dependencies
 4. Implement automated security testing in CI/CD